civicrm/civicrm-dev-docs/docs/framework/ui.md

 ### Older icon system

 !!! failure "Deprecated icons"
+    Do not use these icons!
+You should use Font Awesome instead and replace any use of sprites/image icons.
 Prior to 4.7, icons were included in CiviCRM using the jQuery UI icon set as well as custom-developed icons.
 Those use sprites, which limit the size and color options for icons.
-As of 4.7, support for older icons remains in CiviCRM, but new features and customizations should use Font Awesome instead.

 To use an existing icon simply find the one you want from the list below and use the following code (in this example we are using the